emilymarquessalum/personal_finances_analysis/README.md

 # Goal

-This is a system/analysis tool with clear steps to monitor personal finance information in a **spreadsheet**, visualize **historical** data and have **predictions** of specific cost categories.
+This is a system/analysis tool to monitor personal finances, visualize **historical** data and have **predictions** of specific cost categories.
 Each month has its own file, to keep a simplified format to short term decision making.
 A group of files can then be read for advanced functionality.
 There are plans to also make an UI to allow for advanced visualization of decision making.

 1. Visualization:
 * By saving every month expense file in a folder, we can have it **read with python code**, to transform them into a complete **historic**;